 Partners in Flight relies on a broad array of partners…

-Partners in Flight has several avenues in which to participate in Partners in Flight conservation efforts.
-Whether it be using the Partners in Flight 2016 Landbird Conservation Plan, involvement with a Partners in Flight Working Group, using the Partners in Flight Avian Conservation Assessment Database, planning and delivering habitat projects or engagement with International Migratory Bird Day, this page has something for you.
+Partners in Flight has several avenues to participate in Partners in Flight conservation efforts.
+Whether using the Partners in Flight 2016 Landbird Conservation Plan, involvement with a Partners in Flight Working Group, using the Partners in Flight Avian Conservation Assessment Database, planning and delivering habitat projects, or engaging with International Migratory Bird Day, this page has something for you.

-Most importantly, take time to contact us or if you use any of our tools or resources on a project, visit the media kit page and share our logo.
+Most importantly, contact us, or if you use any of our tools or resources on a project, visit the media kit page and share our logo.
 Browse through some of the more specific ideas below.
-And please. let us know how if this web page has been useful and how you’ve used our resources for bird conservation.
+Please let us know if this web page has been useful and how you’ve used our resources for bird conservation.

 - Find and engage with other partners located in your area.
-This page provides links to individuals, agencies, nongovernmental organizations, Migratory Bird Joint Ventures and other regional partnerships in which you can participate.
-Partners in Flight also has voluntary conservation strategies developing specifically for integration with public lands management, private lands interests, as well as internationally.
+This page provides links to individuals, agencies, nongovernmental organizations, Migratory Bird Joint Ventures, and other regional partnerships in which you can participate.
+Partners in Flight also has voluntary conservation strategies developed specifically for integration with public lands management and private lands interests, as well as internationally.

 - Use the conservation and habitat management tools on this web page to help with planning and habitat management decisions.
-This web page contains tools and resources to provide decision support conservation planning, project development and habitat delivery.
+This web page contains tools and resources to provide decision support for conservation planning, project development, and habitat delivery.

 - Communicate Partners in Flight objectives and stories.
 This website includes a brochure that can be used for basic messages to the public about bird conservation and Partners in Flight, as well as our logo and other resources.
 Consider writing a story in your state wildlife or conservation magazine about Partners in Flight and bird conservation.
 Anytime you use Partners inflight resources or tools, feel free to download and add our logo to your project.
 Mail us a copy when you’re done!

-- Contact local communications tower operators about incorporating bird friendly lighting.
-Certain lighting configurations on guy wires on communications towers are known to a attract migrating birds on foggy nights and result in large mortality events.
-Relatively simple changes to the lighting can make a difference, see the guidelines here.
+- Contact local communications tower operators about incorporating bird-friendly lighting.
+Certain lighting configurations on guy wires on communications towers attract migrating birds on foggy nights, resulting in large mortality events.
+Relatively simple changes to the lighting can make a difference.
+See the guidelines here.

 - Increase your involvement internationally by participating in conservation across the full annual cycle of migrating birds.
 Conservation has to happen across all of the habitats in a bird’s full annual life cycle for populations to respond.
-If you live in the United States, find in these pages opportunities to connect with others in Canada and across Latin America to learn about and work on stopover and wintering habitats.
+If you live in the United States, find opportunities to connect with others in Canada and across Latin America to learn about and work on stopover and wintering habitats in these pages.